-Scream, laugh, shout — as you ride the Class III rapids of the mighty Fraser River near Valemount.
-It was custom designed for adventure.
+Scream, laugh, and shout as you ride the Class III rapids of the mighty Fraser River near Valemount.

 Ride the Rapids